crzikrn/webcc/README.md

 }
 ```

+Below is an example of what you can do.
+I cheated a bit with the colors, but the basic principle is true.

 - [Example of Painting App with a Custom Brushstroke](https://codepen.io/byunk/pen/KmRpdV)

+Hope you remember the other material I spoke in class.
+You can change the color of the shapes, the strokes, its weight, you can add transparencies, and also remember that the background can change colors and size!
+These are notes from the class itself so any other questions come to class and ask away!

 ## Class 02 - We can digitally paint, now what?
 Let's be Media Artists!
 Digital tools are awesome because... well we create awesomeness with minimalism.
 It's like magic.
 Computer magic.
 What shamanism is this!?
 I expect our class to be media artists by the end of class :)